cartalyst/stripe/usage/index.md

-# Usage
+# Billable Entities

-In this section we'll show how you can use the Stripe package with your model.
+In this section we'll show how you can use the entity billing feature.

 We'll use a User model for the following examples.